ush19/wikiViz/README.md

 - Return degrees of separation between Wikipedia pages if such a path exists.
 -

+##  Questions?
+Please send me an email to: palakurthisusheel@gmail.com

+##  Connect with me!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/psusheel/)!

 ##  Future Considerations
 - Fix direction of network graph to go specifically from A --> node --> node --> B, instead of A --> node --> node <-- B (currently algorithm works in the latter direction)
 - Further develop network visualization from degrees of separation
+- Reduce scope of links by removing links which aren't in the direct Wikipedia article
+- Simplify how nodes are combined from searches A and B
 -

-##  Questions?
-Please send me an email to: palakurthisusheel@gmail.com

-##  Connect with me!
-Connect with me on [LinkedIn](https://www.linkedin.com/in/psusheel/)!